Acupuncture: The Basics

 How is an acupuncturist certified or licensed?

 In the United States, 48 states now have laws regulating acupuncture practice (SD and WY do not).
 Six states (AL, DE, KS, MS, ND, OK) do not license acupuncturists, but allow medical or osteopathic physicians to practice acupuncture, but not all require training in the field to do so.
-Some states also allow acupuncture to be performed by chiropractors, dentists, podiatrists, naturopaths, and nurses.
+Some states also allow acupuncture to be done by chiropractors, dentists, podiatrists, naturopaths, and nurses.
 View regulations by state.

 National certification is offered by the National Certification Commission for Acupuncture and Oriental Medicine, which is required by many states for licensure.
 The educational requirements for licensing vary from state to state.
 Some medical and osteopathic doctors also practice acupuncture.